SCAR/distant/.github/ISSUE_TEMPLATE/contribute-a-new-data-set.md

 **Primary publication**
 > The journal paper or other publication describing this data set.

-**License governing the use of the data set**
+**Licence governing the use of the data set**
-> E.g. "CC-BY 4.0".
-If there is no explicit license given, put "Please cite" as a reminder to users that they should be citing all data sources used.
+> If the original layers have already been published, enter the licence that it was released under.
+If these layers have not previously been published, put "CC-BY 4.0" (that is the license that we will release them under).

 **Citation**
 > Only if the primary publication is not the preferred citation for this data set.